ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICatalogVTOLPoint.rst

 ICatalogVTOLPoint
 =================

-.. py:class:: ICatalogVTOLPoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICatalogVTOLPoint

    object

    Interface used to access a VTOL Point in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICatalogVTOLPoint

 Overview
 --------